Trade Gold Trading

 In commodities trading - commodity trading instruments are traded in units known as commodity lots or commodity contracts.

-Commodity Trading Leverage
+Trading Leverage

-Because not many commodities traders can afford to trade large units of commodity contracts, there is commodity leverage in commodity which means that commodities traders can borrow money and use the borrowed money to make trades with.
-For example commodity leverage of 100:1 means that a trader with capital of $10,000 can borrow upto 100 times using the 100:1 leverage option and therefore after borrowing using this commodity leverage the trader will have a total of $10,000 multiplied by 100, which means the trader will have a total of $1,000,000.
-This commodity leverage is what makes Commodity Trading accessible to retail commodity traders because retail commodities traders can begin with little capital of their own and use commodity leverage to borrow the rest of the money required for trading.
-Money that the trader deposits is referred to as the trader's margin and a trader can continue borrowing money using this commodity leverage option as long as they have the required commodity margin in their commodity account.
-This is why commodity traders must have the required commodity account balance in their commodity account to open the trades they want to.
+Because not many commodities traders can afford to trade large units of commodity contracts, there is leverage in commodity which means that commodities traders can borrow money and use the borrowed money to make trades with.
+For example commodity leverage of 100:1 means that a trader with capital of $10,000 can borrow upto 100 times using the 100:1 leverage option and therefore after borrowing using this leverage the trader will have a total of $10,000 multiplied by 100, which means the trader will have a total of $1,000,000.
+This leverage is what makes Commodity Trading accessible to retail traders because retail commodities traders can begin with little capital of their own and use commodity leverage to borrow the rest of the money required for trading.
+Money that the trader deposits is referred to as the trader's margin and a trader can continue borrowing money using this leverage option as long as they have the required commodity margin in their commodity account.
+This is why traders must have the required account balance in their commodity account to open the trades they want to.